SomGye/ZDAWebsite/README.md

   - When hosting on Vercel, you will also have to populate these environment variables in the Project Settings online as well, or else it will not work in production.
 ------
 ##### Examples Page
-- To see the Commission Tiers Examples page, which is just for my own convenience, simply go to the `/examples` route (or https://www.zerodayanubis.com/examples)
+- To see the Commission Tiers Examples page, which is just for my own convenience, you can do one of the following:
+  - Go to the `/examples` route (or https://www.zerodayanubis.com/examples)
+  - Run `npm run examples`, instead of the usual `npm start`, when deploying a local instance
+  - Scroll down to the footer and click the dotted line section below the Copyright text
 ------